Dear Parents /Carers,

 This half term we will be teaching Phase 2 phonics, which consists of most single letter sounds of the alphabet along with their name and the correct formation.
 We are carrying out very simple assessments over the coming weeks to ensure we know exactly what the children already know about letters and sounds and also in their understanding and use of number.
 This will enable us to plan effectively to support and extend all the children in these key skills.

 At Belleville we use the Jolly Phonics actions to support our teaching of Reading and Writing.
 Every day we will focus on a different letter and sound.
 It would benefit your child if you could follow this up at home, for example by identifying objects containing each of the sounds.
 You can find the sounds covered each week on the top of the overview.
 Each Friday we will send home a ’sound book’ for your child to keep at home so please look out for these in your child’s book bag.
-There will be workshops which will outline how we teach Reading, Writing and Maths at the early stages and how to support your child at home.
-More information will be sent on these soon.
+Your child will also be sent home with a reading record and book, with an accompanying weekly homework linked to their book.
 Please ensure that your child has a book bag that they bring to school every day.
-This enables us to communicate with you via letters and to send home activities which reinforce learning in school.

 In maths we will learn to recognize and represent the numbers 0-5, put them in order and find one more and less than each number, as well as record our understanding of these numbers in different ways.
 We will also explore shape, pattern, size, length and weight and use comparative language to describe these things.